brotherson67/QuizMe/README.md

     TIMER
         this will be a 'setInterval' function
-            there will need to be an initial global variable to represent starting time every second the number will decrement 1 until it reaches 0
+            there will need to be an initial global variable to represent starting time every second the number will decrement 1 until it reaches 0 function will activate when the 'start' button is selected and not before

+    HIGH-SCORES